 In July 2019, we entered into an employment agreement with Stephen M. Swad.
 Under the agreement, we agreed to pay Mr. Swad a base salary of \$425,000 per year.
 Mr. Swad is also eligible to receive a target bonus of up to 75% of his then-current base pay, subject to adjustment, upon achievement of our Company's annual performance targets.
-Mr. Swad received a one-time signing bonus consisting of (i) a cash bonus of \$325,000, subject to repayment if he terminates his employment for "cause" within 12 months of his employment commencement, and (ii) a grant of RSUs valued at \$2,000,000, with 25% vesting on the first anniversary of the date of grant, and the remaining 75% of the RSUs vesting in equal amounts quarterly for the following three years.
+Mr. Swad received a one-time signing bonus consisting of (i) a cash bonus of \$325,000, subject to repayment if he terminates his employment for other than "good reason" or the Company terminates his employment for "cause" within 12 months of his employment commencement, and (ii) a grant of RSUs valued at \$2,000,000, with 25% vesting on the first anniversary of the date of grant, and the remaining 75% of the RSUs vesting in equal amounts quarterly for the following three years.
 Additionally, Mr. Swad received a one-time grant of RSUs valued at \$1,000,000 on August 1, 2019, vesting in four equal annual installments beginning on the first anniversary of the date of grant, subject to the terms of the related award grant notice.